 BPU is one of the top rated public water utilities in the country.
-BPU has maintained the Partnership for Safe Water Directors Award since 2009.
+In recent years, BPU was one of only a handful to once again receive the Partnership for Safe Water Directors Award.
 The Partnership for Safe Water is a voluntary program between BPU (as well as other participating water utilities) and the following water authorities: the U.S. Environmental Protection Agency, the American Water Works Association, the Association of Metropolitan Water Agencies and the Association of State Drinking Water Administrators, all of whom help to sponsor the program.

 The program was established to provide safe, high-quality drinking water to the public that exceeds certain EPA regulations.
+Less than one percent of all utilities nationwide receive this award, and BPU was the first and only utility in the metro area to receive this honor.

-BPU has also received the Platinum Award for Utility Excellence from the Association of Metropolitan Water Agencies (AMWA).
+BPU has also received the Platinum Award for Utility Excellence from the Association of Metropolitan Water Agencies (AMWA), one of a select few utilities in the country to receive this recognition.
 The award recognized BPU's accomplishments in applying competitive business strategies to meet the expectations of drinking water consumers and municipal leaders.
 AMWA is the organization for the nation's largest public drinking water utilities.